Claayton/PythonExercises/README.md

 # Resolving the exercises from "Curso em Vídeo - Python"

-For being in the learning process for some time, and to improve my knowledge in programming I remade all the exercises from "Curso em Vídeo - Python" by Gustavo Guanabara.
+As I have been in the learning process since the end of 2020, and to improve my knowledge of programming, I remade all exercises from "Curso em Vídeo - Python" by Gustavo Guanabara.
-To add even more knowledge and make the most of my time, I'm doing the entire project in English (forgive any mistakes), And in the process also learning a little more about Git and GitHub.
+To add even more knowledge and make the most of my time, I'm doing the whole project in English (sorry for the mistakes), And in the process also learning a little more about Git and GitHub.
+None of the exercises in this project were copied from the teacher's answer, all were done at the beginning of the studies, and are being remade on my own, So it is likely to be different from the answer the teacher shows in the video, but in no way does it escape requested in the statement.

 ## WORLD 01:
 ### First commands: